-Wellness Care allows us to be proactive in your pet’s healthcare – preventing certain problems before they can develop and treating health issues as early as possible to prevent them from becoming chronic or debilitating.
-In pets, routine examinations and laboratory testing is vital to providing us with the information we need to accurately diagnose and treat your pet to ensure his/her good health and well-being.
+Wellness Care allows us to find certain problems as early as possible to prevent them from becoming chronic or debilitating.
+In pets, routine examinations and laboratory testing is vital to provide us with the information we need to accurately diagnose and treat your pet to ensure his/her good health and well-being.

 Pets age much more rapidly than we do (referred to as “age compression”).
-Each year of a pet’s life is equal to about 7 human years, and in Senior pets (those 7 years of age and older) the aging process is even more rapid, and is comparable to 10 human years per pet year.
+Each year of a pet’s life is equal to about 7 human years and in senior pets (those 7 years of age and older) the aging process is even more rapid, and each year is comparable to 10 human years.

-Based on this understanding, adult pets up to age 7 should have yearly exams and testing with fecal exams done twice a year.
+Based on this understanding, adult pets over 5 years of age should have yearly exams and laboratory testing.
+Fecal exams should be done twice a year.

-Senior pets (age 7 and up) need examinations, testing and fecal exams done twice a year, since they age much more rapidly at this time and this is a point in a pet’s life when many serious illnesses develop.
+Senior pets (age 7 and up) need examinations, laboratory testing and fecal exams done twice a year.
+Senior pets age much more rapidly and this is the time in a pet’s life when many serious illnesses develop.

 - A full nose-to-tail physical examination

-- Discussion with you, the owner, about your pet’s behavior at home, e.g., thirst, urination, energy, etc.
+- Discussion with you about your pet’s behavior at home e.g. thirst, appetite, urination, energy, etc.

-- CBC – (Complete Blood Count) looks for infections, anemia, etc.
+- CBC – (Complete Blood Count) tests for infections, anemia, etc.

-- Blood Chemistry Panel – evaluates the liver, kidneys, checks for early diabetes.
+- Blood Chemistry Panel – evaluates the liver, kidneys, immune system, screens for early diabetes and many other illnesses.

-- Urinalysis – diagnoses low-grade infections, early kidney dysfunction.
+- Urinalysis diagnoses kidney and bladder infections and early kidney failure

-- Fecal Analysis – evaluates intestinal parasites and bacteria, some of which can spread to humans.
+- Fecal Analysis – checks for intestinal parasites and bacteria, some of which can spread to humans.